systemd/mkosi/mkosi.md

 be used while building the image and the final image will be shipped without a machine ID.

+`Initrd=`, `--initrd`

+: Use user-provided initrd(s).
+Takes a comma separated list of paths to initrd files.
+This option may be used multiple times in which case the initrd lists are combined.

 ### [Content] Section

 `BasePackages=`, `--base-packages`